SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre3 log:
+v8-pre4 log:
-- cursed status effect moment
+- meep has done the tf2
-- h y d r a t e
+- new person contributes, causes r/cursed

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: